 Note that $0 \le g_+ \le 1$ and that, since $\charf_{\xi < u^\eps}$ is nonincreasing in $\xi$, the function $g$ is nonincreasing in $\xi$ as well.
 By \eqref{seno2}, the functions $g$ and $g_+$ are connected by

 3. Let $S$ be a convex function, $\alpha \in \RR$ and consider the minimization problem

 Brenier \cite{Brenier83} showed that this minimization problem achieves its minimum at $f = \chi (\xi, \alpha)$, and that if $S$ is strictly convex the minimizer is unique (see \cite[Sec 2.2]{b-Perthame02} for the proof).
-As an implication, for $S$ stricly convex with $S'\in L^\infty, \; S(0)=0$, we have
+As an implication, for $S$ strictly convex with $S'\in L^\infty, \; S(0)=0$, we have

 with equality if and only if $g(t,x,\xi) = \chi ( \xi, u (t,x))$.
 Notice that, when formulated in terms of Young measures, \eqref{seno19} amounts to Jensen's inequality. \end{remark}

 Next, consider a sequence $\{ u_n \}$ that is uniformly bounded in $L^p (K)$, for $K$ compact and $p \ge 1$,